SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/from-workflow-apps-to-power-automate.md

+---
+title: From SharePoint Add-in model Workflow Apps to Microsoft Power Automate
+description: From SharePoint Add-in model Workflow Apps to Microsoft Power Automate. ms.date: 08/28/2023 ms.prod: sharepoint ms.localizationpriority: high
+---

 # From SharePoint Add-in model Workflow Apps to Microsoft Power Automate

 With the SharePoint Add-in model you can create workflow apps running in a SharePoint-hosted add-in.
 You simply need to create a SharePoint Add-in model solution, choose to create a SharePoint-hosted app, and add an item of type Workflow to the project.

 By default, the created workflow will run in the SharePoint-hosted app site, and will target lists or libraries in that site.
 If you configure the workflow properties to be an *"Integrated App"* you can also run the workflow in the host site, instead of the app site.

+> [!IMPORTANT]
+> This article refers to so called PnP components, samples and/or tooling which are open-source assets backed by an active community providing support for them.
+There is no SLA for open-source tool support from official Microsoft support channels.
+These components or samples are however using Microsoft supported out of the box APIs and features which are supported by Microsoft.

 If you prefer, you can watch the following video, instead of reading the whole article, which you can still consider as a much more detailed reference.